rimelek/tutorial-docker-build/README.md

 `--no-cache` flag.

 Lets open a terminal and run [./list-containers.sh](./list-containers.sh) from the project root.
-It will continuously watch the availabl containers.
+It will continuously watch the available containers.
 Keep that terminal open and open a second terminal window in which you can run the build commands and see what happens.

 Run the following command in the new terminal from the project root: